Check other networks

 Three 5G deals

-We're expecting the network to launch its mobile 5G service in October or November.
-Three hasn't yet said what any 5G-specific deals will be but its SIMs are 5G ready as it is.
+Three hasn't yet specified any 5G-specific mobile deals will be but its tariffs are 5G ready as it is.

 That means you won't need to upgrade if you're on an existing tariff as Thee is making 5G available at no extra cost.
 The catch, of course, is that you will need a new 5G phone to take advantage of 5G speeds.